kg-cornell/Interactive-Lab-Hub/Final-project/final-project-readme.md

 3. The speed of the car should be determined by simpler commands such as speed up or speed down with increments of 2 miles/hr speed.
 4. The range of the car should be determined so that the car does not move beyond certain distance from the user.
 5. The base location should be determined so that the car returns to the base when no further commands or delivered or when the battery is about to drain.
+6. As it stands right now, the user has to input their command during a time frame where the mic is actually taking in a command.
+Having the mic always listening so that it executes whatever the user’s latest command would likely be the most natural way for the user to interact with the car.